 circumstances were realistic (keep in mind their objective)?
 Was the story itself clear?
 Did

 If you’re the writer, you won’t be speaking during the discussion.
 You don’t want people to misunderstand or go down the wrong path by reading the words alone.
 It’s critical that you’re communicating your story and your characters in a way that defines your intention.

 To summarize, we want to say, “here’s what I heard,” or “here’s what I understand.”
 Then the

-writer can say, “yes, that’s exactly what I wanted,” or “holy moly, that’s a misunderstanding of
+writer can say, “yes, that’s exactly what I wanted,” or “no, that’s a misunderstanding of

 Nothing here is personal.
 It’s not about judging the concept or the writer.
 It’s about helping to